We-Gold/algernon-js/README.md

 ## Benchmarks

-_Benchmarks were run on an M2 MacBook Air with a minimum of 50 samples each._
+_Benchmarks were run on a M2 MacBook Air with a minimum of 50 samples each._

 ### Generation